rednafi/rednafi.com/content/python/dependency_management_redux.md

 pip install ".[dev]"
 ```

-Hatch also provides a `hatch publish` command to upload the package to PYPI.
+Hatch also provides a `hatch publish` command to upload the package to PyPI.
 For a
 complete reference, check out how I shipped another [CLI][rubric] following this
 workflow.